SoWaF: Shuffling of Weights and Feature Maps: A Novel Hardware Intrinsic Attack (HIA) on Convolutional Neural Network (CNN): Introduction

 \subsection{Novel Contribution and Concept Overview}

-To address the aforementioned research challenges, we propose a HIA methodology for FPGA-based CNN inference called SoWaF.
+To address the aforementioned research challenges, we propose a HIA methodology for FPGA based CNN inference called SoWaF.
 The HIA comprises of two stages namely: Offline pre-processing and Runtime payload analysis.
 The attack is designed to be intermittently triggered.
 Overview of SoWaF methodology flow is shown in Fig. \ref{novel_diagram}.
 The red shaded portion of Fig. \ref{novel_diagram} shows our contribution.
 Section $1$ of the methodology flow involves the offline analysis of the output feature maps to design a stealthy trigger.
-Section $2$ shows the comparison of the additional hardware overhead incurred by the HIA circuitry with the design constraints.
+Section $2$ shows the comparison of the additional hardware overhead incured by the HIA circuitry with the design constraints.
 Section $3$ shows the evaluation of the stealthiness and effectiveness of the attack.
 Our methodology employs the following analysis and methods:

-\begin{itemize} \item To design a trigger, we propose the exploitation of computation of the layer-by-layer feature maps. \item To achieve stealthiness, we propose a positional relationship-based probabilistic trigger, which is intermittent. \item To achieve misclassification with minimum resource overhead, we propose a novel payload that disrupts certain mathematical operations with very minimal (if any) added resources. \end{itemize} The remainder of this paper is organized as follows: Section II describes the threat model.
+\begin{itemize} \item To design a trigger, we propose the exploitation of computation of the layer-by-layer feature maps. \item To achieve stealthiness, we propose a positional relationship based probabilistic trigger, which is intermittent. \item To achieve misclassification with minimum resource overhead, we propose a novel payload that disrupts certain mathematical operations with very minimal (if any) added resources. \end{itemize} The remainder of this paper is organized as follows: Section II describes the threat model.
 Section III discusses the proposed attack design.
 Section IV shows experimental results and discussion.
-Section V provides comparison with state-of-the-art and Section VI concludes the paper. \footnote{A version of this work will be published in ISCAS 2021}
+Section V provides comparison with state-of-the-art and Section VI concludes the paper.